“BurnBox” Integration

 Fire risk from surrounding landscapes to Jasper and Banff townsites as predicted from two different computer modelling approaches.
 Because many computer modelling and graphic programs ignore or regionally-average wind direction, these should be used with caution.
+In fact, given that >90% of high fire danger days near the towns of Banff and Jasper are driven by southwest winds the integrating models shown above are very misleading.
 Compare against a local windrose before application!

 Fire behavior and risk is driven by a “BurnBox” sided by 4 groups of variables: terrain, fuels, weather, and human use/governance.
 Interpretting the interacting influences of these groups of variables is a complex problem.
 Over the last few decades this has increasingly been done with analyses aided by computer models and most recently artificial intelligence.